EmployersLearners

 • Communication: You can share data insights with non-specialists through verbal, visual, and written communication.

-How to become a Data Analyst
+How to start (or grow) your Data Analyst career

-1. Learn data analysis basics
+1. Master data analysis basics

 To become a Data Analyst, you must first learn the basics of data analysis.
 Learning the basics won’t just help you start your career path.
 It will also help you answer different questions and develop more advanced techniques.
 Plus, you’ll have a solid foundation to build upon should you want to progress in your career.

-When it comes to data analysis, understanding the two primary forms of data analytics—qualitative and quantitative—is a great place to start.
+When it comes to data analysis, understanding the two primary forms of data analytics — qualitative and quantitative — is a great place to start.
 You’ll want to learn what they are and their differences.
 Here’s a quick lesson at a glance.

 Quantitative analytics uses data you can measure with numbers like costs, revenue, and projections.
 Meanwhile, qualitative analytics uses data you can’t measure with numbers, like data gathered from customer satisfaction surveys.